Agos95/sportchemy/docs/content/docs/shortcodes/_index.md

   If not false, add the class `table-responsive-$responsive`, to make the table horizontable scrollable under the specified breakpoint.
 - *`small` : default `"false"`*
   If `"true"`, add the class `table-sm`, to make the table more compact by cutting cell padding in half.
+- *`noheader`* :
+  If present, the header is removed.
+This is useful for markdown tables without header, since Hugo always renders table with it.
 - *`id` : optional*
   Specific id for the table, useful for targetting the specifc table with CSS.